 Weekly reports of abducted Nigerian women and children being restored to their waiting families has caused great joy in this country racked with so much pain and suffering.
 Each report raises the question, “Are any of them the Chibok girls?”
 The answer remains- “not yet.”
-But the tide has hopefully turned against Boko Haram, at least for now as several camps in the Sambisa forest, said to be the militants’ last stronghold in Nigeria, have been captured in raids by the Nigerian army in late April and early May.
+But the tide has hopefully turned against an extremist group that is located primarily in Northern Nigeria More, at least for now as several camps in the Sambisa forest, said to be the militants’ last stronghold in Nigeria, have been captured in raids by the Nigerian army in late April and early May.

 The highly publicized story of the Chibok girls has captured our hearts, and we are stunned to learn that so many others have been abducted, as well.
 The Nigerian army has freed around 1,000 women and children in recent weeks, and we pray that the number of those rescued will continue to grow.
 We also pray for these women and children as they try to piece their lives back together after this trauma.

 The fate of the Chibok schoolgirls remains a mystery.
 Emmanuel Ogebe, an international human rights lawyer specializing in African issues, told World Watch Monitor that as of late April, the Chibok students, “are now victims of the longest running terrorist mass abduction.
 The prior record, held by the ELN [a terrorist group in Colombia] which hijacked a plane and held passengers captive for 373 days, has now been superseded by the Chibok girls.”